-After swapping belle epoque frocks for men's overalls to contribute to the war effort, (you can’t do much heavy lifting in a tightly laced corset, after all), women shifted radically in the clothes they were willing to wear following WW1.
-Boned corsets and full skirts were out, sleek shapes and relaxed fits were in.
-Naturally, it’s the knee-skimming flapper dress that remains the ultimate symbol of 1920s fashion, with dropped waistlines, pleated skirts, and Art Deco embellishments adding serious glamour to cocktail-hour.
+After swapping belle epoque frocks for men’s overalls to contribute to the war effort (you can’t do much heavy lifting in a tightly laced corset, after all), women shifted radically in the clothes they were willing to wear following World War I. Boned corsets and full skirts were out, and sleek shapes and relaxed fits were in.
+Naturally, it’s the knee-skimming flapper dress that remains the ultimate symbol of 1920s fashion, with dropped waistlines, pleated skirts and Art Deco embellishments adding serious glamour to cocktail hour.

 Coco Chanel, of course, played a huge role in transforming wardrobes throughout the decade.
-The Parisian switched heavy fabrics for sports-luxe jersey and boyish cuts, ignited the trend for statement costume jewellery (hello, fake pearls and jewelled pendants), delivered the classic LBD in 1926, and sparked "fashionable" women’s trousers while wearing a pair herself on holiday in Deauville.
+The Parisian switched heavy fabrics for sports-luxe jersey and boxy cuts, ignited the trend for statement costume jewellery (hello, fake pearls and jewelled pendants), delivered the classic LBD in 1926 and sparked “fashionable” women’s trousers while wearing a pair herself on holiday in Deauville.

 But it wasn’t just the Chanel show.
-Competition came from contemporaries including Jeanne Lanvin, known for her embellished chemise dresses, Paul Poiret, credited with introducing bohemian harem pants to the artsy style set, and Elsa Schiaparelli—Chanel’s greatest rival—who famously designed the speakeasy soirée dress—a party frock with hidden pockets that could cleverly hide a hip flask.
+Competition came from contemporaries including Jeanne Lanvin, known for her embellished chemise dresses (see an above illustration of Lanvin’s stunning eveningwear), Paul Poiret, credited with introducing bohemian harem pants to the artsy style set, and Elsa Schiaparelli—Chanel’s greatest rival—who famously designed the speakeasy soirée dress—a party frock with hidden pockets that could cleverly hide a hip flask.

 Thanks to shorter hemlines and advances in fabric technology, hosiery became a huge trend among the Bright Young Things, with sales of stockings and decorative tights going through the roof.
 Swimwear got skimpier, heels got higher, and voluminous wrap coats with real fur trims became a signature of high society.